BennyG9/robot-arm/README.md

 ### Control
 ---
 The shoulder and base joints currently uses a 1kHz closed-loop PID controller running on an STM32F446RE.
 Joint position is determined using an encoder updated every control loop cycle.
 The motors are driven using IBT-2 type motor driver modules.
-Each joint has a calibration procedure using limit switches. <br><br> Next steps: basic angular control of each joint, 2-joint forward kinematics, 2-joint inverse kinematics.
+Each joint has a calibration procedure using limit switches. <br><br> 2-joint forward kinematics, 2-joint inverse kinematics, 3 joints.

 [Base & Shoulder Calibration and Homing (6-14-2026)](https://youtu.be/knIQMhBv_wg)